List of Inuyasha characters: Toga the Great Dog-Demon

 Toga (闘牙, Tōga), also known as the Dog General (犬の大将, Inu no Taishō) or Great Dog Demon (犬の大妖怪, Inu no Daiyōkai), was an infamous yōkai lord of great power who ruled the Western Lands, having battled Kirinmaru during the Heian Era before they established a truce, as they joined forces to stop the Grim Comet.
 He fathered Sesshomaru with a dog demoness before he fell in love with Izayoi during the Kamakura era.
-Tōga was fatally wounded sealing Ryūkotsusei after being unable to defeat the dragon, meeting his end when he sacrificed himself to cover Izayoi's escape with their newborn son Inuyasha when her estate is burned to the ground.
+Tōga was fatally wounded sealing Ryūkotsusei after being unable to defeat the dragon, meeting his end when he sacrificed himself to cover Izayoi's escape with their newborn son, Inuyasha, when her estate is burned to the ground.

 Lady Izayoi

-Izayoi (十六夜), a noblewoman of the Kamakura Era, becomes Toga's lover and mother of Inuyasha.
-After her spurned suitor Takemaru destroys her home attempting to kill them, she raises Inuyasha before dying during his childhood.
+Izayoi (十六夜), a noblewoman of the Kamakura Era, becomes Toga's lover and the mother of Inuyasha.
+After her spurned suitor, Takemaru, destroys her home, attempting to kill them, she raises Inuyasha before dying during his childhood.
 She leaves behind Toga's Robe of the Fire Rat and her rouge compact, which eventually passes to Kikyo, Kaede, and finally Moroha.

 Hosenki I

 Hosenki I (宝仙鬼一世) is an oyster-demon who creates magical jewels, including the black pearl in Inuyasha's eye that accesses his father's grave.
-When Inuyasha's group later seeks his help to return to the netherworld, they find only his son who cannot yet make the pearls.
+When Inuyasha's group later seeks his help to return to the netherworld, they find only his son, who cannot yet make the pearls.
 They instead encounter Hosenki's spirit among the Dog General's bones, now corrupted by a tainted Shikon Jewel shard.
-After Naraku reclaims the shard, the purified Hosenki grants Inuyasha the Adamant Barrage (金剛槍破) technique as reward for his loyalty.
+After Naraku reclaims the shard, the purified Hosenki grants Inuyasha the Adamant Barrage (金剛槍破) technique as a reward for his loyalty.

 Hosenki II

 Hosenki II (宝仙鬼二世, Hōsenki-nisei) is an oyster demon who took over his father's duty of creating black pearls, as well as his father's name, after the latter's death.
-Hosenki II visits Riku to give him the green Rainbow Pearl, and later visits Kagome and Inuyasha at their house in Kaede's village as he heard that Inuyasha inherited his father's powers with the Tetsusaiga: the Adamant Barrage.
+Hosenki II visits Riku to give him the green Rainbow Pearl, and later visits Kagome and Inuyasha at their house in Kaede's village, as he heard that Inuyasha inherited his father's powers with the Tetsusaiga: the Adamant Barrage.

 Midoriko

-Midoriko (翠子) was a powerful priestess who lived centuries before the events of the series.
+Midoriko (翠子) was a powerful priestess who lived centuries before the series' events.
 She was well known for her vastly strong spiritual abilities, more specifically her ability to purify demon souls and spirits, rendering them completely powerless.
 It was because of this ability that she was both hated and feared by demons.
 In her final battle, she was ambushed by many yōkai.
-In the end, her spirit is dissolved by Naraku's wish in order to prepare for the new place for Kagome in the manga, while purified by Kagome's wish in the anime version.
+In the end, her spirit is dissolved by Naraku's wish to prepare the new place for Kagome in the manga, while purified by Kagome's wish in the anime version.

 Naohi

-Naohi (直霊, "Direct Spirit") is the good will of the Jewel of the Four Souls, that the four souls described are referenced as the four Mitamas from the Shintō philosophy of Naohi: Aramitama (荒魂), Nigimitama (和魂), Kushimitama (奇魂) and Sakimitama (幸魂).
+Naohi (直霊, "Direct Spirit") is the goodwill of the Jewel of the Four Souls, that the four souls described are referenced as the four Mitamas from the Shintō philosophy of Naohi: Aramitama (荒魂), Nigimitama (和魂), Kushimitama (奇魂) and Sakimitama (幸魂).